-The museum is housed in a two-story replica house that was rebuilt from the ground up.
+- Alanya Ataturk House Museum: The museum is housed in a two-story replica house that was rebuilt from the ground up.
 A good example of the interior of a classic Ottoman house, comprising antiquities from the 1930s, has been preserved from its brief stay in the city on February 18, 1935.
 This house was between 1880 and 1885.
 Neighborhood councils frequently mandate bright colors and red ceilings, giving the modern metropolis a pastel light.
 The Alanya Museum is located inland from Cleopatra Beach in a 1967 Republican-era structure.
 Alanya is a member of the Association of European Cities and Historic Areas in Norwich, according to its outstanding architectural heritage.
-Entrance is free.
+The entrance is free.

-When the Ankara Anatolian Civilization Museum opened in 1967 with exhibits taken from the Ankara Anatolian Civilization Museum (Ankara Anatolian Civilization Museum), this museum opened with 14 closed and one open exhibition saloons.
+- Alanya Archaeology Museum: When the Ankara Anatolian Civilization Museum opened in 1967 with exhibits taken from the Ankara Anatolian Civilization Museum (Ankara Anatolian Civilization Museum), this museum opened with 14 closed and one open exhibition saloons.
 The most notable object in the museum is a bronze “Hercules” figure with a dramatic story from the 2nd century AD that is shown in a distinct saloon.
-The museum has artifacts of bronze, marble, pottery, glass, and mosaic, as well as a rich ostotek (ash urn) and currency collection from the Archaic, Classic, Hellenistic, Roman, and Bizantium periods.
+The museum has artifacts of bronze, marble, pottery, glass, and mosaic, as well as a rich ostotek (ash urn) and currency collection from the Archaic, Classical, Hellenistic, Roman, and Byzantium periods.
 Turkish – Islamic monuments from the Seljuk and Ottoman periods hold special importance.
-Entrance fee is 1.5 USD.
+The entrance fee is 1.5 USD.

-Azakoglu House, located in ekerhane Neighborhood and assigned to Alanya Municipality for cultural purposes by its owners, is one of the outstanding examples of traditional Alanya houses.
+- Huseyin Azakoglu City Museum And City Memory Center: Azakoglu House, located in the ekerhane Neighborhood and assigned to Alanya Municipality for cultural purposes by its owners, is one of the outstanding examples of traditional Alanya houses.
 Its plan integrity and decorating elements are both excellent.
 The house’s characteristics include spatial comfort and relationships between spaces, ease of mobility, and simplicity.
-This registered structure, which is one of the best specimens still standing, aims to transform into a city museum by bringing the past and future together and contributing to the preservation of the city’s identity in order to form the city memory.
+This registered structure, which is one of the best specimens still standing, aims to transform into a city museum by bringing the past and future together and contributing to the preservation of the city’s identity to form the city memory.

 How Many Tourists Come to Alanya Annually?

-It is estimated that 5 million tourists from different countries visited Alanya this year, up from 1.1 million last year due to the coronavirus.
+It is estimated that 5 million tourists from different countries visited Alanya every year.

 How to Get to the City Center from Alanya Airport?